basharbd/02582-Computational-Data-Analysis-Case-II/README.md

 data/HR_data.csv
 ```

-Then open the Jupyter notebook and run:
+Then open the Jupyter notebook and run.

 The notebook writes generated figures to `figures/` and numerical tables to `results/`.